a-w-m/weather-cli/README.md

 # Node.js Weather CLI

-A javascript application that returns a summary of the weather for a given region.
+A JavaScript application that returns a summary of the weather for a given region.

-# Installation
+## Installation

 - Install the latest version of Node.js
-- Clone or download the repo at ...
+- Clone or download the repo at (https://github.com/a-w-m/weather-cli.git)
-- Traverse to the "weather-CLI" folder on the command line
+- Traverse to the "weather-cli" folder on the command line
 - Install the dependencies by entering `$ npm install` in the command line
-- Sign up for API keys at (Dark Sky)[https://darksky.net/dev] and (mapbox)[https://mapbox.com]
+- Sign up for API keys at [Dark Sky](https://darksky.net/dev) and [mapbox](https://mapbox.com)
-- Add API keys to environment variables in "sample.env" file.
+- Assign API keys to environment variables in "sample.env" file.

-# Usage
+## Usage

 From the "weather-cli" folder on the command line enter :